maximemulder/clam/README.md

     </tr>
 </table>

+Type inference is undecidable for some expressions using tuple projections or type applications.

-Some of these examples, as well as inspirations for the algorithm, were shamelessly stolen from TACO Lab's [SuperF](https://hkust-taco.github.io/superf/) and [MLScript](https://hkust-taco.github.io/mlscript/) languages
+Some of these examples, as well as inspirations for the algorithm, were shamelessly stolen from TACO Lab's [SuperF](https://hkust-taco.github.io/superf/) and [MLScript](https://hkust-taco.github.io/mlscript/) languages.

-*\* The algorithm for type inference was developped hastily and is currently extremely dirty.
+*\* The algorithm for type inference was developped hastily and is currently very dirty.
 There are likely a few bugs remaining, notably with recursive types which Clam does not support yet.
 However, most cases as well all the provided examples work, which I think is a nice achievement.*

-*\*\* Type inference for tuples is currently quite limited.
-However, this is intentional as row types without width subtyping are fundamentally incompatible with type inference for closed expressions.
-As a result, Clam's tuples will be reworked in the future.*

-*\*\*\* The types shown by the interpreter currently do not look as good as these examples as the type printing function is quite basic.
-They are still the same as these ones.*
+*\*\* The types shown by the interpreter do not look as good as these examples as the type printing function is currently quite basic.
+Still, they are exactly these types.*

 ## Recursive types